OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

 <img class="ui large rounded centered image" src="../images/mino/resource_nodes.png">

 The challenge now is to link the corresponding tile nodes to their respective cluster of 4 resource nodes.
-We can do this mathematically using the tile node ID as follows:
+This correspondence is highlighted by the image directly above with the checkered pattern coloring of the resource nodes and the corresponding tile node ID in blue.
+In order for this to be done dynamically for any grid size and shape, we need to use the formulas below.

 <img class="ui large rounded centered image" src="../images/mino/equation.png">

-The equations above are applied in a for-loop on each of the tile nodes as shown below.
+The equations above are implemented in a for-loop on each of the tile nodes as shown below.

 ```cpp
 for (int i = 0; i < totalNodes; i++)